 The second graphs uses a 1000 patch volumetric verification, and the thirst graph a 3000 patch verification.
-The different is obvious, and obviously the volumetric verifications far better define the final calibration accuracy.
+The different is obvious, and obviously the volumetric verifications far better defines the final calibration accuracy.

-All Delta-E values are an attempt to provide a value that in some way defines the way the HVS (Human Visual System) will respond to colour variations under different display conditions.
+All Delta-E values are an attempt to provide a value that in some way defines the way the HVS (Human Visual System) will respond to colour variations under different display conditions and contrast levels.

 For example, where a given colour value sits relative to the peak brightness of the target colour space defines the likely sensitivity of the HVS to see variations in colour, and so the same technical colour variation will generate a different Delta-E value depending on its relative brightness vs. the peak luma value.

 In simple terms, the darker the colour, the greater the technical colour variation can be be before the reported Delta-E value becomes large, compared to the same colour when brighter, where for the same technical colour variation the reported Delta-E value will be significantly larger.

 This can be seen by looking at the dE00 values reported for a given xy colour error of x -0.0065, y 0.0062, with only the Y value changing and identical for both target and measured, using a peak target luma of 100 nits, on a Rec709 display.